Home Page

 Rod's main interest throughout his life was the Royal Navy, although leaving the navy in 1947 he rejoined the RNVR changing to the RNR later.

 He went abroad on a number of exercises in subsequent years.
 Repeatedly going to Singapore, Australia and Portugal.
-Rod was promoted to Lt Cdr in 1967 being awarded the RD in 1972 and clasp to RD in 1983.
+Rod was promoted to Lt Cdr in 1967.